alexmensch/alxm.me/src/writing/seeing-things-as-they-are.md

   - psychology
 feature: true
 summary: |
-  Awareness is a foundational skill for any type of self-development work.
-I describe how you can start to see things more clearly by shifting your perspective of others' actions.
-With practice and time, this can transform your relationship with both yourself and the people around you.
+  An essay on how to access your potential via greater self-awareness, which allows you to foster empathy, understand deeper motivations, and make informed choices.
+Embracing curiosity and challenging your self-beliefs can enable you to transform your personal and professional life with enduring change.
 ---

 > “Any preconception about the way things ‘ought to be’ always interferes with your sense of reality; it prevents you from seeing what is actually going on […]”